On this page

 1. Define your goals

-A content plan will work best if it links back clearly to the business goals you've defined for your website and other online channels.
-Your existing marketing plan is a great place to start.
-Use it to write down what messages you want to convey to your audience, build a strategy and schedule and stick to it.
-Avoid being aimless and scattered - it's best to be specific and realistic about your scheduling.
+A content marketing plan works best if it clearly links back to the business goals you've defined for your website and other online channels.
+Your existing marketing plan is a great place to start, so use it to:

 2. Know your audience